 The Minister of Health issued new recommendations to institutions and businesses, which are planning to resume their activities.
 If remote work is not possible, it is recommended to resume activities gradually in phases, ensuring that employees older than 60 years or those suffering from chronic illnesses continue to work from home.
-Managers have to ensure, that only healthy employees are coming back to the office, therefore, a working schedule should be arranged, and work should only be carried out at a distance of at least 2 meters between working stations or be separated by partitions.
+Managers have to ensure, that only healthy employees are coming back to the office, therefore, a working schedule should be arranged and work should only be carried out at a distance of at least 2 meters between working stations or be separated by partitions.
 In order to ensure that as few employees as possible work in the same room, it is recommended to install workstations in meeting rooms, the canteen, and other previously unused premises of the institution.

+Announcing quarantine does not automatically mean that employees in affected businesses may not come to their workplace.
+Companies must resolve these matters themselves and inform their employees accordingly.
 In case there are no possibilities to work from home or there is no work due to objective reasons, the employer can announce a downtime/inactivity period at the workplace.
 In case an employee must take care of a child going to a kindergarten, pre-school or primary school, the employee is entitled to a sickness benefit for up to 14 calendar days amounting to 65.94 percent of gross salary.
 The salary for the first 2 days of sickness is paid by the employer.